Synchrotron-SOLEIL/KiCad-Lib/README.md

 KiCad-Lib
 =========

-KiCad components libraries used for the TimEX3 project.
+This repository contains the components (schematic symbols and footprints) libraries used for the TimEX3 project.
+There are meant to be used with KiCad EDA.
 Most components were created from scratch, some have been modified from KiCad's librariries.

 More information on the TimEX3 project at http://www.ohwr.org/projects/timex3